acucciniello/acucciniello.com/_posts/2017-09-22-How-to-Get-Back-up-After-Defeat.md

 ### Plan

 So you got knocked down.
 Now what?
 There is a reason you did not accomplish your goal.
-It could have been becuase you haev have not found the right plan, or you have not been executing on the right plan.
+It could have been because you have have not found the right plan, or you have not been executing on the right plan.
 The failure is trying to teach you something.
 If you do exactly as someone else does to get to the goal, it should theoretically work for you right?
 I wish it was that easy.
 Sometimes some people need to work harder than others to get there.

 ### Learning